 The ways human beings have memorialized the dead has always been a reflection of a society’s changes over time.
 Burying and commemorating the dead are practices that we have done for hundreds of years, and are characterized by constant evolution.
 Developing from the “grave fields” of prehistoric times, to religiously sanctioned and controlled graveyards, and again into the the diverse cemeteries of today; cemeteries and their construction have a rich history.

 The urban cemetery is an increasingly common type of cemetery that is located in (you guessed it!) urban environments.
 Early urban cemeteries were typically located in churchyards.
 These filled very quickly, however, causing the burial markers to become cluttered, and to shift in the earth.
 In fact, many urban cemeteries have multiple burials in the same grave, which is a result of their limited space.
 It was not uncommon for new soil to be laid down on top of older graves to create new burial space (yikes…).

 These slabs of stone are surrounded by a small fence, which is often made of stone, wood, or cast iron.
 In some cases, when many family members are buried around each other (either vertically or horizontally), the slab of stone and the fence may cover or surround a number of graves.
 These kinds of cemeteries are very common in Europe, and can be very ornate, often featuring engraving of the deceased on the headstones.

-Garden or Rural
+Garden or Rural Death Architecture

 The garden cemetery is perhaps one of the most beautiful types of cemeteries.
 They are characterized by a park-like design, and tend to be much more sprawled out than other types of cemeteries.
 The idea for garden cemeteries first came from the British architect, Sir Christopher Wren, in 1711.
 He felt that that cemeteries should be built with planned walkways that gave better access to graves, and should incorporate many plants, such as flowers, bushes, and trees.
 By the 1800’s churchyards in urban environments were becoming very overcrowded, and Wren’s ideas were finally realized.

 In addition to traditional lawn cemeteries, a second, more recent type of lawn cemetery has been developed: the lawn beam cemetery.
 10-15 cm high concrete slabs, or beams, are lain in horizontal rows across the cemetery.
 Commemorative plaques that conform to standardized size and material restrictions are then placed on these beams, next to each grave.
 The graves themselves are covered in grass, like traditional lawn cemeteries.
 The areas between the beams allow for easy maintenance of the land, and the design of raised beams prevents the plaques from being overgrown with grass and other greenery.
 It also creates ample space for families to leave flowers and other tokens by the plaques, with no fear of them being damaged.

 Because of the natural landscape of many of these cemeteries, where a body is buried often depends on what locations in the cemetery are available and easily accessible at the time of burial.
 Because of this, the layout of natural cemeteries can be, in fact, less efficient.
 This is made up for by the rapid decomposition rate of natural burials, so that grave sites can be reused.
 That’s right, reused!
 In natural cemeteries, there are no headstones used (though trees and indigenous rocks are often placed at grave sites), as the land is meant to be used and reused over time, offering the most environmentally friendly burial option possible.

 As green burial is becoming a popular choice, some traditional cemeteries (as mentioned above), may now offer natural burial options.
 These cemeteries would be referred to as “hybrids,” offering both traditional burial, where monuments, vaults and embalming is allowed, while having a designated space for natural burial.